trailblazer/trailblazer.github.io/gems/representable/3.0/function-api.md

 Just before rendering the fragment into the document, the `:render_filter` is invoked.

 Note that you can add multiple filters, the result from the last will be passed to the next.

+## Deserialize

+When deserializing a nested fragment, the default mechanics after decorating the represented object are to call `represented.from_json(fragment)`.

+Override this step using `:deserialize`.

+    property :artist,
+      deserialize: ->(input:,fragment:,**) { input.attributes = fragment }

+The `:input` option provides the currently deserialized object.

+## Serialize

+When serializing a nested object, the default mechanics after decorating the represented object are to call `represented.to_json`.

+Override this step using `:serialize`.

+    property :artist,
+      serialize: ->(represented:,**) { represented.attributes.to_h }

+## Extend

+Alias: `:decorator`.

+When rendering or parsing a nested object, that represented object needs to get decorated, which is configured via the `:extend` option.

+You can use `:extend` to configure an explicit representer module or decorator.

+    property :artist, extend: ArtistRepresenter

+Alternatively, you could also compute that representer at run-time.

+For parsing, this could look like this.

+    property :artist,
+      extend: ->(fragment:,**) do
+        fragment["type"] == "rockstar" ?
+RockstarRepresenter : ArtistRepresenter
+      end

+For rendering, you could do something as follows.

+    property :artist,
+      extend: ->(input:,**) do
+        input.is_a?(Rockstar) ?
+RockstarRepresenter : ArtistRepresenter
+      end

+This allows a dynamic polymorphic representer structure.

+## Prepare

+The default mechanics when representing a nested object is decorating the object, then calling the serializer or deserializer method on it.

+You can override this step using `:prepare`.

+    property :artist,
+      prepare: ->(represented:,**) { ArtistRepresenter.new(input) }

+Just for fun, you could mimic the original behavior.

+    property :artist,
+      prepare: ->(represented:,binding:,**) { binding[:extend].new(represented) }

+## Class

+When parsing a nested fragment, Representable per default creates an object for you.
+The class can be defined with `:class`.

+    property :artist,
+      class: Artist

+It could also be dynamic.

+    property :artist,
+      class: ->(fragment) { fragment["type"] == "rockstar" ?
+Rockstar : Artist }

+## Instance

+Instead of using `:class` you can directly instantiate the represented object yourself using `:instance`.

+    property :artist,
+      instance: ->(fragment) do
+        fragment["type"] == "rockstar" ?
+Rockstar.new : Artist.new
+      end